nerdroychan/kvbench/README.md

 The missing pieces that are currently under active development:

-- Rate-limited benchmark.
 - Read-modify-write (RMW) support.
-- More built-in stores.
+- More built-in stores and benchmark parameters.
+- Enhanced error messages for better ergonomics.